Call us for a quote on 0345 230 2323

 Insurance companies may also refer to this cover as Legal Liability or Third Party Liability.

 Although not law it is one area of cover that should not be overlooked.
-Public Liability cover is generally not very expensive to add on to a horse policy and, depending on the level of cover you choose to include, it can be included on you horse’s insurance policy for less than £20 a year but could save you thousands in the event of a claim.
+Legal Liability cover is generally not very expensive to add on to a horse policy and will increase your premium by around £15 but could save you thousands in the event of a claim.

 Membership with affiliated bodies will sometimes include Legal Liability cover.
 It is important to check exactly when, where and what it covers you for as it may only provide you with cover when you are riding or competing at one of their events or clinics.